-David has focused his career on improving the healthcare system in Canada.
-He is currently the Region Vice President Healthcare for Infor.
-Infor focuses on business applications for organizations and delivered via cloud computing as a service.
-Previously, he was a Director with McKesson Canada responsible for RelayHealth, a solution which allows patients to conduct virtual visits with their doctor and to access their health information.
-He was also with Hewlett-Packard in various capacities including Global Consulting Manager for a strategic account and directing HP’s Canadian healthcare strategy.
+David is currently the Region Vice President Healthcare for Infor.
+Infor Health provides business application solutions to help healthcare professionals, providers and institutions work better together to support efficient, high-quality patient care.
+Previously, David was a Director with McKesson Canada responsible for RelayHealth, a solution which facilitates virtual patient-physician clinic visits and allows patients to access their health information.
+David was also a Global Consulting Manager for Hewlett-Packard and responsible for directing their Canadian healthcare strategy.

-A plumber by trade, Chuck is a retired labour relations executive from Matrix NAC, the direct hire union division of Matrix Service Company (Nasdaq: MTRX).
-Chuck is one of MitoCanada’s most passionate advocates and a member of the Marketing and Fundraising Committee.
+A retired labour relations executive from Matrix NAC, Chuck is one of MitoCanada’s most passionate advocates and a member of the Marketing and Fundraising Committee.
 Chuck’s family has a direct connection to mitochondrial disease and have been long-time major fundraisers and volunteers for MitoCanada.

 Matthew Kielbasinski, CFA, Treasurer

-Matt is Commercial Manager at Canadian International Oil Corp.
-(CIOC) where he leads the firm’s economic analysis of company investment decisions and field development plans including long range planning, operations optimization and financing opportunities.
-Matt has previous international experience in other energy-related enterprises and commercial banking.
-He has been a Big Brother Mentor and Role Model as part of Big Brothers Big Sisters in and around Calgary including with a family who was impacted by mitochondrial disease.
+Matt is Commercial Manager at Hammerhead Resources, where he leads the firm’s economic analysis of company investment decisions and field development plans including long range planning, operations optimization and financing opportunities.
+Matt has been a mentor and role model with Big Brothers Big Sisters of Calgary, of which some of his time was spent with a family impacted by mitochondrial disease.
 Matt leads several Alberta-based fundraising initiatives including the Shaw Classic Birdies for Kids Campaign.

 Julie’s daughter Kate passed away on November 30, 2015 after a bone marrow transplant to treat a rare form of mitochondrial disease called SIFD.
 Julie was Kate’s medical coordinator and strongest advocate during her 8 short years of life.

-Julie has been involved with MitoCanada and TeamMito since the organization was founded in 2009.
-Julie is a regional lead for TeamMito and has been a champion raising awareness with the media in addition to leading our fundraising efforts.
+Julie has been involved with MitoCanada and teamMITO since the organization was founded in 2009.
+Julie is a regional lead for teamMITO and has been a champion raising awareness with the media, in addition to leading fundraising efforts.

-Julie has an education background in human kinetics and exercise physiology.
+Julie background is in human kinetics and exercise physiology.
 She works for Health Canada as a senior health policy advisor.
-In addition to her work, Julie is a mother, tri-athlete who has completed 8 marathons, including the Boston Marathon, a writer, parent advisor for health care system navigation and complex care.
-Julie was Chair of the parent advisory committee of her local children’s hospital.
-She speaks regularly about family-centred care as well as her family and Kate’s patient experience to staff, medical and nursing students, research forums and at fundraising events.
-Julie, her husband Brian, and their son Jack live in Ottawa, Ontario.
+In addition to her work, Julie is a mother and tri-athlete, completing 8 marathons including the Boston Marathon.
+She is a writer and a parent advisor for health care system navigation and complex care.
+Julie speaks regularly about family-centred care as well as her family and Kate’s patient experience to healthcare professionals, research forums and at fundraising events.

 Shannon James, Director

 Shannon has been MitoCanada’s legal consultant for several years.
-She is an associate in BLG Calgary’s Tax and Family Wealth Counsel Group in our Calgary office.
+She is an associate at BLG Tax and Family Wealth Counsel Group in Calgary.
 Fluent in both French and English, Shannon focuses her practice on a broad range of Canadian income tax and estate matters.
-She acts and assists on a broad range of matters including tax litigation, estate and trust litigation and tax and estate planning.
+She acts and assists on a broad range of matters including tax litigation, estate and trust litigation, tax and estate planning.

 When Freddy met a wonderful family from Mississauga, Ontario, he was inspired to support them and MitoCanada.
-He says this amazing family’s kindness, commitment and hopefulness to mitigate the devastating consequences of mitochondrial disease resulted in his decision to join MitoCanada’s team and bring to the board his professional expertise to the board and help find ways to improve the quality life for Canada’s community of mitochondria disease warriors.
+He says this amazing family’s kindness and commitment to mitigate the devastating consequences of mitochondrial disease resulted in his decision to join MitoCanada’s team.

 Freddy is Chief Financial Officer (CFO) with Aurora Hotel Group.
 His past professional experience includes Four Seasons Hotels and Resorts, Yamana Gold, and Encana.
 This experienced finance professional brings a strong knowledge of wealth management.
-Currently serving as the Chief Financial Officer with Aurora Hotel Group, Freddy has spent over 15 years working in the oil, mining and banking industries performing finance accounting, cost analysis and control, asset tracking, auditing, budgeting and technology investment cost optimization.
+Currently, Freddy serves as Chief Financial Officer with the Aurora Hotel Group and spent over 15 years working in the oil, mining and banking industries.